blytkerchan/blytkerchan.github.io/_posts/2019-09-29-when-rsa-dies.md

 DH implements these as follows:

 1. Alice uses her own private key and Bob's public key to generate a shared symmetric key, which she uses to encrypt the message.
 She can still decrypt the message herself, but other than her, only Bob can decrypt it by generating the same shared symmetric key using Alice's public key and his own private key.
-The Confidentiality and Authorization guarantees are weaker, because they now include Alice, but not significantly so (because Alice already had access to the cleartext message).
+The Confidentiality and Authorization guarantees are weaker, because they now include Alice, but not significantly so, because Alice already had access to the cleartext message.
 2. Alice uses either an authenticating symmetric cipher (e.g. an AEAD-mode AES cipher) or generates an HMAC using a second shared key.
 Bob can verify this either by successfully decrypting the message using the authenticating cipher, or by generating the same HMAC.
 The Authentication guarantee is essentially the same as it was with RSA, although Alice now needs Bob's public key to implement it (which she didn't need before).
 3. as with RSA, Bob only needs his own private key and Alice's public key to decrypt and verify the message.
-Availability is uaranteed at the same level as with RSA.
+Availability is guaranteed at the same level as with RSA.
 4. as with RSA, the Authentication method used guarantees Integrity as well.
 The guarantee is the same as with RSA, although Alice now needs Bob's public key to implement it (which she didn't need before).
 5. While only Alice has her private key, and only Bob has his private key, the keys used for both encryption and verification are symmetric: anyone who has those keys can perform those operations, including Bob.
 If Bob is malicious, he can therefore perform the actions of encrypting and signing the message while pretending to be Alice.
 Alice has no way of repudiating this without blaming Bob, and vice-versa.
 The Non-Repudiation guarantee is inherently weaker than it is with RSA.

 Note the caveat for Authentication and Integrity: *in order to implement these with DH, the signer of the message (or object) needs the verifier's public key*.
 We'll get back to this caveat shortly: it's important.

+Building on DH, we can also implement ElGamal encryption.
+This uses an ephemeral public key and the underlying math for the Diffie-Hellman scheme to create a one-way encryption for a message.
+In that case:

+1. Using the ElGamal encryption scheme, Alice can encrypt the message such that only Bob can read it (Confidentiality, Authorization).
+The guarantees, in this case, are the same as they were for RSA, provided Alice discards the private key after use.
+2. Using the ElGamal signature scheme, Alice can sign the message to Bob.
+The Authentication guarantees are now essentially the same as they were for RSA, but Alice needs to do more to protect her private key: the siganture scheme requires a random number that may only be used once.
+Using it more than once exposes Alice's private key.
+3. the Availability guarantees are the same as for the other two schemes.
+There is some extra overhead, but once Bob has received the message, he automatically has everything he needs to decrypt it.
+4. As with the other two schemes, Authentication provides for Integrity as well.
+5. Non-Repudiation relies on Authentication in this case, and is this basically the same as with RSA.

+Now, this depends on ElGamal encryption and signaturen schemes existing, derived from the type of Diffie-Hellman scheme we're discussing.
+The original ElGamal schemes were derived from classic Diffie-Hellman.
+An ElGamal encryption scheme isn't difficult to derive from ECDH.
+An ElGamal signature scheme is a bit trickier, mainly because the classic ElGamal signature scheme is a bit tricker than the encryption scheme is, but according to [this paper](http://www.docsdrive.com/pdfs/ansinet/itj/2005/299-306.pdf) it is possible.

+Note the caveat in each case: ElGamal encryption uses an ephemeral public key for the sender, and sends that public key along with the ecrypted message.
+If you have the cleartext message, the signature and the public key, it is trivial to find the private key that corresponds to the ephemeral public key (which is why the public key has to be ephemeral).
+The ElGamal signature scheme relies on a random coprime of the prime that defines the field over which the keys are defined, and that random coprime needs to be different for every signature.
+Re-using the same coprime twice exposes your private key.
+So, using a combination of ElGamal encryption and signature schemes requires quite a bit of entropy and may require non-volatile storage to keep track of the parameters you've used.

 ## Quantum resistance

-Quantum resistance is a property of an algorithm that makes it *not significantly less difficult* to break with a quantum computer than it is to break the same with a classical computer.
+Quantum resistance is the property of an algorithm that makes it *not significantly less difficult* to break with a quantum computer than it is to break the same with a classical computer.
 This all hinges on the word "significant": it *may* be less difficult to break the algorithm with a quantum computer (or with the help of a quantum computer), but not usefully so.

 A good example is symmetric cryptography: Grover's algorithm allows a quantum computer to find symmetric keys with a certain probability, depending on the key's size.
 It effectively cuts the effective size of the key in half: a 128-bit symmetric key is only as strong with a quantum computer, as a 64-bit symmetric key is without one.
 With a fairly run-of-the-mill computer, it would take about two days to guess such a key using a brute-force attack.
 256-bit symmetric keys are generally considered "safe" from classical computers.
-Adding a quantum computer implementing Grover's algorithm to the mix, 512-bit symmetric keys are just as safe in ten years as 256-bit symmetric keys are today.
+Adding a quantum computer implementing Grover's algorithm to the mix, 512-bit symmetric keys are just as safe after quantum computers become generally available as 256-bit symmetric keys are today.

 That is, essentially, what quantum resistance is about: we need to reach a way to implement these use-cases in such a way that we have a workable work-around for when quantum computers become widely available to the "bad guys".